 If you’re a SharePoint user, take a little time to get to know the Panopto Video Management app for SharePoint Online and SharePoint Server 2013.
-Available at no cost to Panopto customers in the SharePoint app store, the app brings enterprise-grade video capture, management, and search to cloud-hosted and on-premises SharePoint customers.
+Available at no cost to Panopto customers in the SharePoint app store, the app brings enterprise-grade video capture and management to cloud-hosted and on-premises SharePoint customers.
 In this post, we look at the capabilities of the app and discuss how it complements the existing document management capabilities of SharePoint.

 Since it’s initial launch nearly 15 years ago, SharePoint has become one of the most popular collaboration tools for businesses around the world.
 It’s grown into a multi-billion dollar business for Microsoft with adoption in more than 80 percent of Fortune 500 companies, and as of 2012, it was estimated that 100 million people were using SharePoint for internal document management and information sharing.
 Since the launch of SharePoint Online (cloud-hosted) and SharePoint Server 2013 (on-premises), those numbers have only grown, with Microsoft reporting more than 20,000 new SharePoint users every day.

 When SharePoint was released in 2001, the way we communicated and shared information, and the technology we used to do so, was vastly different than it is today.
 The launch of YouTube was still four years away.
 There were no iPhones or Samsung Galaxy Notes (Cutting edge mobile phones looked like this).
 More than 40% of adults in the US used dial-up to access the Internet.
 And only 6% of Americans had broadband access.

 In this bandwidth-constrained environment, the information we shared in online collaboration portals was almost entirely text-based.
 It was in this environment that SharePoint Portal Server first gained enterprise adoption as a tool for “managing documents and simplifying how to find, share, and publish information.”